Huertas97/TREC_COVID_sentence_transformers/README.md

  TREC-COVID [TREC-COVID](https://ir.nist.gov/covidSubmit/index.html)  is an information retrieval (IR) shared task initiated to support clinicians and clinical research during the COVID-19 pandemic.
 According to [[1]](#1), the basic TREC (Text REtrieval Conference) ad hoc evaluation structure provides participants with a corpus and set of topics (which they fashion into queries entered into their IR systems).
 Participants then submit “runs” of up to N results per topic (usually N = 1000).

  In this repository the code to evaluate  [Sentence Transformers](https://www.sbert.net/index.html) models in TREC-COVID collection is available.
-To evaluate a model in this IR task the approach explained in [[2]](#2) is followed.
+To evaluate a model in this IR task the approach explained in [[2]](#2) is followed with slightly differeces.
+For the BM25 relevance score we apply the well-known BM25 Okapi algorithm, and for the sentence embeddings computing we apply bi-encoders.
+Bi-encoders have less accuracy than cross-encoders [REFERENCIA], but requires less computational sources and make feasible its application into real-world problems.

  # Scripts